Joy Zimmerman, a folk and acoustic roots singer/songwriter, explores the everyday and the extraordinary with a captivating voice.

-Joy Zimmerman, a soulful singer/songwriter, explores the everyday and the extraordinary with a captivating voice.
-Her songs resonate with humor, triumph and humanity.
-Joy’s seventh studio album, The Canvas Before Us, is an acoustic reinvention set for release in August 2021.
+Joy's songs resonate with humor, triumph and humanity.
+Joy’s seventh studio album, The Canvas Before Us, debuted at #8 on the FAI Folk Chart in August 2021.

-Born with a lucky tooth on Shakespeare’s 400th birthday, it’s no wonder Joy is a natural writer.
+Born on Shakespeare’s 400th birthday, it’s no wonder Joy is a natural writer.
 Her songwriting has been recognized nationally with an American Songwriter Lyric Contest Honorable Mention and ten Walnut Valley Festival NewSong Showcase wins.
 Her music has been described as “vivid and alive, tender and poignant, and altogether a gift for the listener.”
-(Caryn Mirriam-Goldberg, former Kansas Poet Laureate)
+(Caryn Mirriam-Goldberg, Kansas Poet Laureate Emeritus)

 You might say Joy’s emergence as a dynamic singer/songwriter is surprising.
-She didn’t pick up a guitar, sing a solo or write her first song until her sons were in elementary school.
-But all the elements were there…a voice of honey waiting to be discovered, insights to write about for days, and a lifelong love of music beginning with violin lessons before kindergarten.
+She didn’t pick up a guitar, sing a solo or write her first song until mid-life.
+But all the elements were there…a voice of honey waiting to be discovered, insights to write about for days, and a lifelong love of music beginning with a request for violin lessons before kindergarten.

 A touring musician based in Kansas City, Joy’s performances are engaging, thought-provoking and full of opportunities to laugh and reflect.
 She leaves you wishing you had heard her sooner and trying to figure out how to be her friend.

 Joy recorded her most recent album at Inside-Out Studio in Sparta, Illinois.
 Her previous studio albums were recorded at Weights and Measures Soundlab in Kansas City and at Azalea Studios in Nashville.Her live album was recorded at Knuckleheads and Weights and Measures Soundlab.